The Nassau County Dental Society - Over 75 Years of Public and Professional Service

 In 1954, as membership grew and demand for continuing education increased, the Society, relocated to offices at 165 N. Village Avenue in Rockville Centre.
 These quarters were altered from time to time as administrative requirements expanded.
 For the next 27 years, the dentists of Nassau and Suffolk counties made “165” their professional home – the Suffolk contingent having to travel long distances to attend meetings and courses.

-Aside from its strong involvement in the legislative arena, insurance protection for its members, adjudication of patient complaints through peer review, the encouragement of high ethical standards, public and professional relations, espousement of fluoridation, the Society has from its earliest days vigorously promoted continuing education in the interest of better patient care.
+Aside from its strong involvement in the legislative arena, insurance protection for its members, adjudication of patient complaints through peer review, the encouragement of high ethical standards, public and professional relations, endorsement of fluoridation, the Society has from its earliest days vigorously promoted continuing education in the interest of better patient care.

 In 1963, the Nassau-Suffolk Academy of Dentistry was chartered by the New York State Department of Education.
 This additional educational arm provided certain tax advantages.
 As it is now known, the Nassau Academy of Dentistry was resuscitated in 2007 and will in the decades that lie ahead fulfill its mandate.
 The Society and Academy are proud of the fact that most of its continuing education courses continue to be offered as a member benefit, tuition free.

-In any history of a professional organization, the dedication and the hard work of hundreds of officers, committee chairs and members, editors who, along with a committed staff, served us so faithfully for six decades must not be glossed over or forgotten.
+In any history of a professional organization, the dedication and the hard work of hundreds of officers, committee chairs and members, and editors who, along with a committed staff, served us so faithfully for seven and a half decades must not be glossed over or forgotten.
 One should not single out specific individuals for special mention.
 Suffice it to say that for them “virtue was its own reward.”
 These officers, these editors, these committee members who attended innumerable meetings, who did the often irksome and tedious work of the Society, who made and still make the Society what it is -– a bulwark of strength and an island of stability in a turbulent dental sea -– deserve our accolades and thanks.

-As the Nassau County Dental Society embarked upon its 50th Anniversary celebration, the Board of Directors authorized the creation of a new logo to be used on all future official publications of the Society.
+As the Nassau County Dental Society approached its 50th Anniversary celebration, the Board of Directors authorized the creation of a new logo to be used on all future official publications of the Society.
 The new logo, created by graphic artist Andrew Nelson Wiener, is characterized by the Rod of Aesculapius, the symbol of the medical and dental professions, (not to be confused with the Caduceus or Rod of Mercury which is a symbol of trade and commerce).
 Surrounding the Rod is the Serpent of Aesculapius, the father of medicine.
 Emanating from the Rod of Aesculapius are 32 leaves and 20 berries signifying the permanent and deciduous dentitions, respectively.

 The Rod of Aesculapius is situated within the Greek letter Delta which is symbolic of the dental profession, and is surrounded by the Greek letter Omicron which stands for “odont” or tooth.
 Contained within the omicron is the Society’s corporate name, Nassau County Dental Society, which is also represented by the initials NCDS, situated beneath the delta.
 Finally, contained within the delta are the indicia 1948 (the year of the Society’s incorporation) and NY (the state in which the society is incorporated).

-For it's 70th Anniversary, the Nassau County Dental Society updated it's logo to the current, more modern version, which also emulated the logo of the New York State Dental Association to convey that we are part of the Tripartite.
+For its 70th Anniversary, the Nassau County Dental Society updated its logo to the current more modern version, which also emulated the logo of the New York State Dental Association to convey that we are part of the Tripartite.

-During the more than 70 years of its existence, the Nassau County Dental Society has witnessed tremendous advances in the management of oral disease, in the technology of practice, radical changes in reimbursement for services, the interjection of government into professional practices and quantum leaps in malpractice litigation.
+During the 75 years of its existence, the Nassau County Dental Society has witnessed tremendous advances in the management of oral disease, in the technology of practice, radical changes in reimbursement for services, the interjection of government into professional practices and quantum leaps in malpractice litigation.
 Still, the Society having progressed from more halcyon days to today’s pressured climate continues to fulfill its objectives as stated in its constitution – “to encourage the improvement of the health of the public, to promote the art and science of dentistry and to represent the interests of members of the profession and the public it serves.”

-Editor’s note: While this history has been updated, it is based upon the history written by two of its distinguished past presidents for the Society’s Golden Anniversary which was celebrated in January 1999.
+Note: While this history has been updated in 2022, it is based upon the history written by two of its distinguished past presidents for the Society’s Golden Anniversary which was celebrated in January 1999.
 While both have passed away, the impact they had on organized dentistry and our association lives on.
 Dr. Leo Taft served as 1977-78 President of the Dental Society of the State of New York & 1955 President of the Nassau County branch of the Tenth District Dental Society.
 Dr. William L. O’Connell served as 1982 President of the Nassau County Dental Society and 1976 President of the Nassau County branch of the Tenth District Dental Society.
 Drs.
 O’Connell and Taft both received the Nassau County Dental Society’s Herbert L. Taub Distinguished Service Award.
 Dr. Taft was the 1996 recipient and Dr. O’Connell received the honor in 2002.
 The information concerning the origins of the symbolism in the dental society’s logo was contributed by NCDS past president Dr. Robert M. Peskin.